Unilever PLC research snapshot

 Fundamental monitor

-Track group and segment underlying sales growth, volume, pricing, Power Brands, productivity savings, underlying operating margin, free cash flow, net debt, dividends, buybacks, and Foods transaction conditions.
+Track group and segment underlying sales growth, volume vs price, power brands, underlying operating margin, free cash flow, net debt, dividends, buybacks, commodity costs, currency, and McCormick Foods transaction milestones.

 Position size should reflect that consumer staples earnings are steadier than cyclicals, not immune to execution and valuation risk.